isekream/WindsurfUnityMCP/UnityMcpServer/README.md

 If you encounter any issues:

-1. Make sure the Unity Editor is running with the Unity Windsurf MCP Bridge package installed
+1. Make sure the Unity Editor is running with the Windsurf Unity MCP package installed
 2. Check that the server is running on the correct port
 3. Verify that your MCP client is properly configured to use the server
 4. Check the server logs for any error messages